NASA and SpaceX now plan to bring Crew-1 astronauts home in the predawn darkness Sunday

 The astronauts also set the record for the most days in space by a crew launched on a United States spacecraft, surpassing the milestone of 84 days that was set by the Skylab 4 crew in 1974.

-Since then, they doubled the duration after staying on board the International Space Station for six months.
+Since then, they doubled the duration after staying onboard the International Space Station for six months.

 Once the astronauts land in the water — either in the Atlantic Ocean off the coast of Florida or in the Gulf of Mexico — the spacecraft will be hoisted onto a recovery ship that would transport the crew to shore.